Dealing with Debt Collectors

 Do not ignore any court papers.
 Contact an attorney for help responding to court papers.

 Should I bother responding to court papers if I owe the money?

 Even if you think you owe the debt, you should talk to a lawyer.
 There are a lot of defenses that you may have to prevent a judgment from being entered against you, even if you agree you owe some of the money.
 For example, the debt could be beyond the statute of limitations, meaning the debt is so old that the debt collector cannot get a judgment against you.
 For a list of common defenses in debt collection cases, see the court’s website here: http://nycourts.gov/CourtHelp/MoneyProblems/defenses.shtml.

 A judgment is a legal document that says that one person owes another person money.
 Your creditor must sue you to get a judgment.
-Judgments on Consumer Debts (personal debts that are owed as a result of purchasing goods that are used for individual or household consumption) collect interest of 9% per year.
+Judgments on Consumer Debts (personal debts that are owed as a result of purchasing goods that are used for individual or household consumption) collect interest of 2% per year.
 This means you will owe more money if you wait to pay.
 Judgments in New York are valid for twenty years.
 This means a judgment can be collected for twenty years or until you pay it off.
 If you make payments on the judgment, be sure to save your receipts.
 When you have paid all you owe, the creditor must file a “satisfaction of judgment” with the court and give you a copy.
 After you have made your last payment, be sure to check with the court that the satisfaction of judgment has been filed.

 I just learned a default judgment was entered against me, can I challenge it?